natelistrom/natelistrom.github.io/_posts/2025-03-04-tantalus-naming.md

 tags: [The Mirror of Tantalus, Making of, Story]
 maturity: scribble
 reading_time: 4 min
+read_next: "The map and the mountain: Fifteen core beats of story structure"
 ---

 <img src="/assets/img/tantalus-book-cover.png" alt="a book cover with a background of stars and a shining, geometric figure in the foreground" style="max-width:240px;">